AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Introduction

 The goal of the code adaptation task is to intelligently adjust a given (pasted) snippet to preexisting partially written program~\cite{allamanis2017smartpaste} and has a deep connection to the program repair task.
-Ray~\emph{et al.}\cite{ray2013detecting} classifies code adaptation errors into 5 following categories: inconsistent control flow, inconsistent renaming, inconsistent data flow, redundant operations, and all others.
-Identifier renaming amounts for 40.66 to 47.78\% of all porting errors in the projects studied (Linux and FreeBSD), while inconsistent data flow amounts for another 14—28\%.
-In this paper, we are targeting both of these classes of code adaptation bugs.
 Adapting source code manually is a tedious and error-prone task.
 Indeed, a software developer must find program locations where buggy variables are used and change them to the correct variables.
 There are numerous systems~\cite{allamanis2018learning, allamanis2021self,vasic2019neural,hellendoorn2019global} proposed to tackle variable misuse problem with machine learning.
 These approaches focus on classifying a single variable location as faulty --- if any --- and then repairing the faulty variables through a joint prediction of classification, localization, and repair~\cite{vasic2019neural}, or an enumerative prediction of each buggy location~\cite{allamanis2018learning}.
-Unfortunately, these approaches look for a single misused variable and are not well-suited for adapting source code snippets that will commonly have more than a single misused variable.
+Unfortunately, these approaches look for a single misused variable and are not well-suited for adapting code snippets that will commonly have multiple misused variables.